-In Indicator 1f, text-based questions and tasks were identified.
-This indicator builds on that indicator to show the depth and integration of these questions and tasks, and identifies how they raise the level of rigor in the classroom beyond only literal interpretation.
+In Indicator 1f, text-specific and/or text-dependent questions were identified.
+This indicator builds on that identification to show the depth and integration of these questions and tasks, and identifies how they raise the level of rigor in the classroom beyond only literal interpretation.
+2c identifies that questions and tasks are preparing students for career- and college- ready activities as they build knowledge and skills.

-"We must provide students with strong content knowledge in many domains at all grade levels in order for them to develop adequate language comprehension abilities." https://www.cdl.org/the-simple-view-of-reading/
+"We must provide students with strong content knowledge in many domains at all grade levels in order for them to develop adequate language comprehension abilities (Farrell, Davidson, Hunter, and Osenga, 2010)"